testomatio/reporter/docs/artifacts.md

 #### Python

-Attaching screenshot to Python test
+Attaching a screenshot to the Python test

 ```python
 # assume you created a screenshot